 *Have a good skincare routine.
 Of course, shower and bathe regularly to remove bacteria that clog pores.
 Take saunas, if you can.
-Cleanse, tone, moisturize and treat dry skin.
-Here’s a skincare routine I often do: wake-up makeup.
+Cleanse, tone, moisturize, and treat dry skin.
+Here’s a skincare routine I often do: My Wake Up Makeup Guide.

 *Use products that do not have ingredients that you may be sensitive to.
 For instance, many emollients and fragrances can cause inflammation in some people.

 *Massage your skin.
 Promote lymphatic drainage, reduce puffiness, and encourage circulation.
 If you can have facials, have them.

 Facial massage releases contracted muscles and fascia, reducing stress and encouraging blood flow.
 Massage also stimulates oxytocin production (see below for information about oxytocin).